Thingmaster-GitHub/physicsSim/README.md

 # physicsSim
 EDITOR

-this progam is used to edit levels, they currently are save upon progam exit
+this progam is used to edit levels, they are currently saved upon progam exit.
 # controls:
 -right click, pan around the screen

 -control + scroll wheel, zoom in/out

 -click and drag, move objects

 # TODO